Improving Patient Experience: Tips for Medical Billing Staff

 Areas of Patient Engagement in the Billing Process

-Patients can initially be engaged in the payment process as early as visit check-in.
+Improving the patient experience starts as early as check-in.
 Work with your healthcare clients to find out if or when they gain consent for such things as:

 • Emails